ams-ICT/ams-ICT.github.io/README.md

 * Videos should be hosted on YouTube and pasted in via an iframe.
 Use the 'embed fundtion on youTube.
 * Use simple HTML the year 7 spreadsheets unit is the exemplar for HTML layout.
 * PEP 20 applies everywhere.
 Even though this is not written in Python (http://legacy.python.org/dev/peps/pep-0020/)
+* Please edit into the development braches - Currently V0.2 (for Summer 1) or V0.3 (for Summer 2).